-Our business is predominately within the UK and accordingly our geographic risk of slavery or human trafficking is considered to be low.
-We see our main sector risks as being construction, food and drink and security, cleaning and maintenance.
-We contract with a number of, mainly UK-based, Suppliers in these sectors.
+Our business is within the UK and all our direct employees are based and employed entirely within the UK and paid the London Living Wage or above.
+Accordingly we consider the risk of slavery or human trafficking occurring within our own business to be very low.

+In our supply chains, we see our main sector risks as being construction, food and drink, and security, cleaning and maintenance.
+We contract with a number of mainly UK-based Suppliers in these sectors.
+During 2021, Workspace has committed to bringing all third-party contractors onto the Living Wage by April 2022.

-For material Suppliers, Workspace endeavours to include contractual clauses within its agreement with the Supplier placing contractual obligations on the Supplier to monitor that its own suppliers comply with the law on anti-slavery and human trafficking.
+For material and higher risk Suppliers, Workspace endeavours to include contractual clauses within its agreement with the Supplier placing contractual obligations on the Supplier to monitor that its own suppliers comply with the law on anti-slavery and human trafficking.
 Workspace also endeavours to seek appropriate rights to audit Suppliers to check compliance.

-Our Suppliers are contractually obliged to inform us as soon as they become aware of any breach or potential breach of the MSA or our Anti-Slavery Policy and, in particular, any actual or suspected breach in their supply chain in relation to the services they provide to Workspace.
+As part of this, we endeavour to contractually oblige these Suppliers to inform us as soon as they become aware of any breach or potential breach of the MSA or our Anti-Slavery Policy and, in particular, any actual or suspected breach in their supply chain in relation to the services they provide to Workspace.